 Its 90 to 120 turbine towers, which would reach heights of 270 feet and be located three to four miles from shore, would save millions of dollars in energy costs and help alleviate U.S. dependency on foreign oil at a time of record-high crude prices, Cashman spokeswomen Elizabeth Isherwood said.

-"Governor Romney believes that wind is an important alternative source of energy.
+Kennedy and Massachusetts Republican Gov. Mitt Romney, who both oppose the Cape Wind project in Nantucket Sound, have voiced tentative support for the latest proposal."Governor Romney believes that wind is an important alternative source of energy.
 We think the proposed Buzzards Bay wind farm is an intriguing idea, and we're anxious to learn more about it," Romney spokesman Eric Fehrnstrom said.

 I wonder if the same could be said of the new Buzzard Bay project proposal that Sen. Kennedy is sure to endorse.